 Basic net loss per common share is calculated by dividing the net loss attributable to common stockholders by the weighted-average number of common stock outstanding during the period, without consideration of potentially dilutive securities.
 Diluted net loss per share is computed by dividing the net loss attributable to common stockholders by the weighted-average number of common stock and potentially dilutive securities outstanding for the period.
-For purposes of this calculation, the redeemable convertible preferred stock, preferred stock warrants, convertible notes, common stock subject to repurchase, and stock options are considered to be potentially dilutive securities.
 Basic and diluted net loss attributable to common stockholders per share is presented in conformity with the two-class method required for participating securities as the redeemable convertible preferred stock is considered a participating security.
 The Company's participating securities do not have a contractual obligation to share in the Company's losses.
 As such, the net loss is attributed entirely to common stockholders.
 Since the Company has reported net loss for all periods presented, diluted net loss per share is the same as basic net loss per common share for those periods.